UMass-RC/unity-docs/docs/technical/partitionlist.md

 # Partition List

+#### Core Limits ####
+There is currently a 300 CPU core, 64 GPU limit to be shared by the users of each lab.

+When you try to go over this limit, you will be denied for `MaxCpuPerAccount`.

 ### General Use Partitions

 These are the only partitions that are open to use by all users of Unity.